Skip to content

 Whitehope Heights — common questions

-Whitehope Heights is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 478m of ascent and takes most walkers 3-5 hours.
-Terrain: Smooth grazed grass and short rush make this a comfortable walk underfoot, but the broad summit plateau has limited fix-points.
+Whitehope Heights carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 478m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Smooth grazed grass and short rush make this a comfortable walk underfoot, but the broad summit plateau has limited fix-points.

 Where do I park for Whitehope Heights?